 COVID-19 (Coronavirus) News: Ease Symptoms Of Depression And Anxiety (While Indoors)

 The novel coronavirus (SARS-CoV-2) has given the entire world a scare as it continues to spread.
-This never before seen strand of the family of coronaviruses also known as COVID-19 and has us all taking shelter, sheltering in place or under quarantine in an effort to stay safe and stop the spread of COVID-19.
+This never-before-seen strand of the family of coronaviruses has us all taking shelter, limiting our exposure to public areas or remaining under quarantine in an effort to stay safe and stop the spread of COVID-19.
 Many of us are new to spending so much time indoors in such close proximity with our loved ones, spouses, and children, or alone, and this can have a profound effect on mental health.

 The Centers for Disease Control and Prevention in Atlanta, Georgia (CDC) and the World Health Organization (WHO) have set guidelines for slowing the spread of the coronavirus.
 These national and global organizations recommend that we all maintain social distancing at a minimum of 6 feet.
 According to the experts, social distancing involves measures to restrict when and where people can gather.
 The goal of social distancing (as reported by the CDC) is to stop or slow the spread of infectious diseases - in this case, COVID- 19.